-In the 10th grade, students discover the development and lingering effects of Revolution between 1750 -1914.
+In the 10th grade, students discover the development and lingering effects of the various Revolutions between 1750 -1914.
 In doing so the experiences of the Scientific Revolution, the Enlightenment and political revolutions in America, France and Latin America are explored.
 During the second half of the year, Global Studies IV, the notion of whether or not peace is possible is presented.
 A number of weeks are spent understanding and interpreting conflict and change before students survey broad economic issues as well as each nation struggles for stability.
+All students will sit for the Global History Regentabsences exam at the culmination of course in June.